 On the flip side, here are the most common reasons we’ve heard that consumers hesitate to make their first appointment:

 Trustees understand.
-The decision to see a Trustee goes hand-in-hand with realizing you need some assistance to fix what’s gone wrong – and of course, that can be frightening!
+The decision to see a Trustee goes hand-in-hand with realizing you need some assistance to fix what’s gone wrong – and that can be frightening.

 Not Sure if This is the Right Route

 That’s a given … but at your free first appointment, you’ll find out what solutions are available to you.
 At that point, you will be armed with information.
 Information is empowering.

 Uncertain if a Trustee is the Right Person to See

 A Licensed Insolvency Trustee is a professional specially trained in matters of insolvency, and licensed by the federal government.
 Here is why a Trustee is the person to see, for help:

 - He or she will understand your situation and can tell you about your options.